Flaaim/safe/_posts/2020-04-10-Personal Protective Equipment in Hospitality.md

 ---
 layout: post
 title: Personal Protective Equipment in Hospitality
-description: Personal protective equipment also known as PPE is very important for individuals working in a beauty salon
+description: Giving staff the right equipment and supplies is crucial for ensuring the safety and wellbeing of employees.
-post_image: pexels_photo_332046.jpeg
+post_image: walter-otto-PT70CT6mATQ-unsplash.jpg
 author: Flaaim
 categories: PPE
+---

 Giving staff the right equipment and supplies is crucial for ensuring the safety and wellbeing of employees.